Get committed to planning your retirement

 Your home’s equity is the asset?

 The actual asset is the equity in your home and most of that equity is like a winning lottery ticket.
-Granted you accumulate some equity through the normal amortization of your mortgage but most of your gain is the result of market conditions.
+Granted you accumulate some equity through the normal amortization of your mortgage but the market gains of the last 30 years have made some Californians millionaires with little effort beyond buying a home at the right time.

 And what the market giveth it also taketh away.